top of page

 The mission of the Dan Cosgrove Animal Shelter is to provide outstanding comprehensive animal care, to rescue and rehome abandoned animals, and to promote responsible pet guardianship through educational and outreach programs directed to the communities it serves: Branford, North Branford, and Northford.

-The overwhelming success of this premier municipal program and growing demand for the services the no-kill shelter provides led to the necessity of renovating and expanding the facility to 6,350 SF – more than twice its current size.
+The overwhelming success of this premier municipal program, and growing demand for the services the no-kill shelter provides, led to the necessity of a full gut renovation and expansion of the facility to 6,350 SF – more than twice its original size.

 In addition to addressing the need for expansion, the client team prioritized sustainability and the opportunity for the new building to set an example of green design for the community.
 Solar roof panels, high-efficiency mechanicals, HVAC, building envelope systems, high R-value glazing, and motion-sensing LED lighting are among the numerous features working in concert to achieve the shelter’s net-zero goal for energy consumption and production.
+It is the first municipal net-zero animal shelter in the country.

 bottom of page